MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Helm/v3/Docs/Topics/Charts/README.md

 Uses the `Go` templating language.
 Templates are stored in `templates/`.
-Template values are given either in `values.yaml` and overriden during `helm install`.
+Template values are given either in `values.yaml` and overridden during `helm install`.

 #### Template Files